-[\494] For example, in one case, a Georgia court of appeals held that a trust could not be modified simply because a beneficiary committed a crime.
+For example, in one case, a Georgia court of appeals held that a trust could not be modified simply because a beneficiary committed a crime.
 In Smith v.
 Hallum, a trustee filed suit to modify a trust to eliminate any distributions to a beneficiary.
-The settlor's wife survived an attack in her home during which she was shot and stabbed over twenty times by the beneficiary.
-The trustee filed a petition to amend the trust to "forego any distributions of Trust property to" the beneficiary.
+286 Ga.
+834, 691 S.E.2d 848 (Ga.
+S. Ct.
+2010).
+The wife of a settlor survived an attack in her home during which she was shot and also stabbed over 20 times by the beneficiary.
+The trustee filed a petition to amend the trust in order to "forego any distributions of Trust property to" the beneficiary.
 The trial court granted the relief sought, and the beneficiary appealed.
 The court of appeals reversed:

 OCGA § 53-12-153 "gives courts equitable powers of modification in extraordinary circumstances to change administrative or other terms, but only when the intent of the settlor would be defeated by circumstances unanticipated or unknown at the time of the trust's establishment."
 Friedman v.
 Teplis, 268 Ga.
 721, 722 (1) (492 SE2d 885) (1997).
-Based on the assumption above that appellant committed the attack on Inez Smith, we recognize that the evidence would support the trial court's conclusion that this attack was a circumstance unanticipated by Settlor, inasmuch as it is uncontroverted that appellant was only seven years old at the time the Trust was created.
-However, the unknown or unanticipated event requirement in OCGA § 53-12-153 is only part of the equation.
-Equitable modification is authorized only when such action is also necessary to avoid the defeat or substantial impairment of the trust's purpose.
+Based the on assumption above that appellant committed the attack on Inez Smith, we recognize that the evidence would support the trial court's conclusion that this attack was a circumstance unanticipated bv Settlor. inasmuch as it is uncontroverted that appellant was only seven years old at the time the Trust was created.
+However, the unknown or unanticipated event requirement in OCGA § 53-12-153 is only part of the equation. modification Equitable is authorized only when such action is also necessary to avoid the defeat or substantial of impairment the trust's purpose.
 Friedman, supra; see also 3 Scott and Ascher on Trusts, § 16.4 (5th ed.).
-Given that the purpose of the Trust in this case is to provide financially for Settlor's descendants when he and his wife are no longer living, the modification approved by the trial court actively promotes the defeat of the Trust's purpose in that, by artificially treating one of Settlor's descendants as having predeceased him, it removes that descendant from among those entitled to receive Trust proceeds.
+Given that the purpose of the Trust in case to this is provide financially for Settlor's descendants when he and his wife are no longer living, the modification approved by the trial court actively promotes the defeat of the Trust's purpose in that, by artificially treating one of Settlor's descendants as having predeceased him, it removes that descendant from among those entitled to receive Trust proceeds.

-Moreover, even assuming, arguendo, that removal of a beneficiary in this manner is a proper subject of modification under OCGA § 53-12-153, there is no clear and convincing evidence that it would "defeat or substantially impair" the purpose of the Trust for appellant to receive Trust funds.
+Moreover, assuming, even arguendo, that removal of a beneficiary in this manner is a proper subject of modification under OCGA § 53-12-153, there is no clear and convincing evidence that it would "defeat or substantially impair" the purpose of the Trust for appellant to receive Trust funds.
 Appellee claims that appellant attacked Inez Smith in order to accelerate his receipt of the Trust funds and, based on this claim, speculates that Settlor would have wanted the Trust modified to prevent appellant from profiting from his wrongdoing.
-We need not speculate whether, if appellee's claim regarding appellant's intent were proven by clear and convincing evidence, Settlor's intent in creating the Trust would have been substantially impaired thereby.
-That is because appellee failed to adduce [\495] any evidence to establish that appellant intentionally attacked Smith for this reason.
-Given the strong evidence in the record that appellant is suffering from a serious mental illness, e.g., the trial court's appointment of a guardian ad litem for appellant as an incapacitated adult, the lack of any opposition thereto, and the trial court's own recognition of the unresolved competency issues in the criminal proceedings against appellant, the possibility remains that appellant's attack on Smith was not motivated by greed but instead arose out of a paranoid delusion caused by a psychotic disorder.
-Hence, despite the attack, Settlor might well have wanted appellant, his only grandson, to receive Trust proceeds in order to facilitate treatment for his illness.
+We need not speculate whether, if appellee's claim regarding appellant's intent were proven by clear and convincing evidence.
+Settlor's intent in creating the Trust would have been substantially thereby.
+That impaired is because appellee failed to evidence adduce anv to establish that appellant intentionally attacked Smith for this reason.
+Given the strong evidence in the record that appellant is suffering from a serious mental illness, e.g., the trial court's appointment of a guardian ad litem for appellant as an incapacitated adult, the lack of any opposition thereto, and the trial court's own recognition of the unresolved competency issues in the criminal proceedings against possibility appellant, the remains that appellant's attack on Smith was not motivated by greed but instead arose out of a paranoid delusion caused by a psychotic disorder.
+Hence. despite the attack, Settlor might well have wanted appellant, his only grandson, to receive Trust proceeds in order to facilitate treatment for his illness.